 The college counseling program at Graded is designed to support students as they make the transition on to higher education.
 This process can and should be, an exciting time of self-discovery and exploration.

-We encourage students to focus on finding the ‘right college match.’
+We encourage students to focus on finding the "right college match."
 For our students, that means identifying and applying to colleges and universities where they will be intellectually challenged and socially engaged; schools which will encourage and inspire them as learners, thinkers, and citizens.

 Applying to college is a process of discovery, of pondering who you are and who you want to become, of contemplating what role you want to play in the larger world.
 The college search is, in essence, an extended research project, which will require students to look within themselves for many of the answers.
-Students will need to learn to identify and assess themselves, to set priorities, and to make major decisions.
-How a student navigates through this process is just as important as where he/she ends up.
+Students will need to learn to identify and assess themselves, set priorities, and make major decisions.
+How a student navigates through this process is just as important as where they end up.
 Along the way, students will develop and hone skills in organization, communication, and research.

 We are proud members of the National Association for College Admission for Counseling (NACAC) and the International Association of College Admissions Counseling (IACAC).
 This membership includes abiding by the NACAC